Has the constant mental battle with food taken over your life?

 I offer long-term, personalised support packages designed around your needs, your challenges, and what you want to work on.
 Whether you want six weeks of support or six months, we'll create something that genuinely fits your life and your recovery.

 Initial packages typically include six to twelve hour-long weekly sessions to build the consistency and momentum needed to make real progress possible.
-Many clients extend beyond this to continue deepening their recovery work - building on the foundations they've established, maintaining the momentum they've gained, and working through the more entrenched patterns around control, comparisons, and perfectionism that take longer to heal - with the added benefit of dedicated one-to-one support when the mental battle feels overwhelming, an old pattern resurfaces, or they need reassurance that they're on the right track.
+Many clients extend beyond this to continue deepening their recovery work - building on the foundations they've established, maintaining the momentum they've gained, and working through the more entrenched patterns around control, comparisons, and perfectionism that take longer to heal.

-If you'd like additional support between sessions, your package can also include regular mid-week check-ins via WhatsApp or text - touchpoints where you can share how things are going, ask questions, or get reassurance if you need it.
+If you'd like additional support between sessions, your package can also include regular mid-week check-ins via WhatsApp or text - opportunities to catch up and share how things are going, ask questions, or get reassurance if you need it.

 Each package includes:

-• Weekly online sessions with a specialist practitioner who has personal experience of recovering from an eating disorder.
-You’ll be working with someone who genuinely understands the mental conflict you’re going through, and is committed to helping you find freedom from food and body image battles.
+Weekly online sessions with me, a specialist practitioner who has personal experience of recovering from an eating disorder.
+You’ll be working with someone who understands the mental conflict you’re going through and is committed to helping you find freedom from food and body image battles.

-Coaching to help you develop practical strategies for the challenges you’re facing.
-This might include navigating difficult meals, responding to triggers, handling comparisons, or managing overwhelming moments.
+• Coaching to help you develop practical strategies for the challenges you’re facing.
+This could include things like navigating difficult meals, responding to triggers, handling comparisons, or managing overwhelming moments.

-A holistic, trauma-informed approach that works with both what you do and what you feel.
-We’ll explore the perfectionism, self-criticism, and need for control that fuel the struggle so you can build a gentler, more grounded way of relating to yourself.
+• A holistic, trauma-informed approach that works with the whole of you, not just the parts that are struggling with food and your body.
+This means we’ll explore things like perfectionism, self-criticism, and the need to feel in control, so that you can build a kinder, more grounded way of relating to yourself.

-Everything we do is designed around your life, your challenges, and what matters most to you.
-Together, we'll focus on understanding what you've been trying to manage through food and your body (not just changing it), so we can find gentler, more sustainable ways to meet those needs.
-We'll work on easing the mental battle, quieting the critical voice, and building a relationship with yourself that isn't rooted in control or punishment.
+Everything we do will be designed around your life, your challenges, and what matters most to you.
+Together, we'll focus on understanding what you've been trying to manage through food and your body, so you can find more sustainable ways to meet those needs, begin to trust yourself, and find some peace.

 How it works